Guidance for volunteer fieldworkers

 Access permission

 You may not need permission to count birds on Open Access land (in Scotland, please consult section 3.64 of the Scottish Outdoor Access Code) but it is courteous to contact the landowner and explain what you are doing and why, when it is practical to do so.
-Please abide by the relevant Code in England, Scotland, Wales and Northern Ireland.
+Doing so may help alleviate any concerns the landowner might have and enable you to build a good relationship with them, both of which may help facilitate conservation efforts on that land.

 Ringers must obtain permission to ring on Open Access land outside Scotland.
 Within Scotland, the situation with respect to Open Access land is less clear-cut so please consult and adhere to BTO's guidance.